Assessment

 For Grades 1-8 assessments at MAS are broadly categorized as being two types.
 Diagnostic assessments and Performance assessments.

-Diagnostic Assessments/ Diagnostic Tasks Performance Assessments/ Performance Tasks
+Diagnostic Assessments/ Diagnostic Tasks | Performance Assessments/ Performance Tasks |

 These are for the TEACHER to check what your child does/ does not know.

+The teacher will then adapt what they teach in the next lessons to support your child in a more individualized way to make sure they make even greater progress.
+The score helps the teacher plan what to teach next to support or stretch your child but does not contribute significantly to their semester grade.
+Sometimes a diagnostic assessment will be a test or quizzes, or they are tasks that tell the teacher about your child’s level of understanding.
 Its important for your child to try their best but remember this is developmental and designed to show the teacher to how to help your child to improve.
 Neither you, nor your child, needs to become stressed about diagnostic assessments.

 These are for your child to show their best work and the scores contribute to their semester grade.

 Teachers will give students and parents notice for performance assessments/ performance tasks and usually the students will have practiced what is being covered previously in a diagnostic assessment.
+Teachers will make it clear what skills or content will be covered by the performance assessment or performance task so students can feel prepared.

-A performance task could be any type of work from a video presentation to an essay for the student to demonstrate their learning so far.
+A performance assessment is a usually a test style.
+A performance task could be any type of work from a video presentation to an essay for the student to demonstrate their learning so far. |

 We are trying to add greater variety to the types of assessments and tasks we ask of our students to provide greater interest and stimulation and to ensure that students can apply their learning to a wider range of contexts and will provide authentic student work and where possible to avoid assessment activities which are screen focused.